 Every parent has heard it: make time for self-care.
-What most of us don’t realize is self-care is important for our children, too.
+What most of us don’t realize is self-care for kids is just as important.

 Parents can help their kids with the process of self-awareness that will help them learn to understand their emotions, reactions to stressful situations, and how to cope with them in a positive way.
 While it may seem like one more duty heaped on the shoulders of overwhelmed parents, teaching your children to practice self-care helps them in many ways.
 They can become better critical thinkers and learn how to focus and concentrate when they need to.
 Not only that, they’ll become more emotionally intelligent and introspective, which can reduce negative behavior patterns like tantrums and bullying.

 To find out more, we sat down with Dr. Emilia Flint, a licensed psychologist with Black Hills Psychology in Spearfish.
 She has a doctoral degree in counseling psychology and has been a professor at Black Hills State University since 2010, in addition to her regular practice.
-Dr. Flint broke down how to teach children tools that will help them learn to pay attention to their own needs and be confident in themselves; eventually, they will learn how to exercise self-care on their own.
+Dr. Flint gave us tools that will help kids learn to pay attention to their own needs and be confident in themselves.
+Eventually, they will learn how to exercise self-care on their own.

-Once children are in later elementary and middle school, parents can start teaching and effectively modeling self-care.
+Once they’re in later elementary and middle school, parents can start teaching and effectively modeling self-care for their kids.
 Where parents can help is talking kids through what’s going on with their bodies and emotions.
 Dr. Flint says, “When kids get to third or fourth grade, that’s when you can start connecting the dots to things like, ‘you know that stomach ache you’re having?
 What do you think is causing that?
 Do you have a test coming up or is something happening at school?’
 They’re not quite ready to make that connection, but the more parents help them connect those dots, the more they’re prepared to start doing it themselves.”

 One of the greatest things parents can do to help their children learn self-care is to be a good model for them.
 Not only can kids learn by example, a regular self-care routine makes parents happier and healthier.
 Looking for ways to start your own self-care routine?
 Check out the other half of our interview with Dr. Flint here.